Skip to main content

 atomic agent enable --agent gemini-cli

-This installs hooks into the agent's configuration file.
-The hooks call back to atomic agent hooks <agent> <verb> on each lifecycle event.
+All integrations call back to atomic agent hooks <agent> <verb> on lifecycle events.

 2. Work Normallyโ€‹